- Chart

 Threats

-- Increasingly stringent environmental regulations and climate change policies.
+- Increasingly stringent environmental regulations.

 - Cybersecurity threats to critical infrastructure.